userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 base: core22
 ```

-[`core22`](https://snapcraft.io/core22) is a standard base for snap building and is based on [Ubuntu 22.04 LTS](https://releases.ubuntu.com/22.04/).
+[`core22`](https://snapcraft.io/core22) is a standard base for snap building and is based on [Ubuntu 22.04 LTS](https://releases.ubuntu.com/22.04/). `core22` also offers the best experience for building snaps that use Qt 5 and the KDE Frameworks.

-#### Security model
+### Security model

-The `confinement` defines how [isolated](/t/snap-confinement/6233) your snap is from the user's system.
+The `confinement` defines how your snap is [isolated](/t/snap-confinement/6233) from the user systems.

 ```yaml
 confinement: devmode
 ```

-It's worth setting the `confinement` to `devmode` when you start working on a new snap. `devmode` runs your application without the security confinement imposed by the [snap daemon](/t/installing-snapd/6735).
-It also helps you to identify the [interfaces](/t/supported-interfaces/7744) that your snap needs, helping to speed up the snap building process.
+It's worth setting the `confinement` to `devmode` when you start working on a new snap. `devmode` runs your application without the security confinement imposed by the [snap daemon](/t/installing-snapd/6735) and helps you to identify the [interfaces](/t/supported-interfaces/7744) that your snap needs to access, speeding up the snap building process.
 See [Debug snaps](/t/debugging-snaps/18420) for more information.

-Once your snap is ready, you'll need to change the `confimenent` to `strict` and test that the snap still works, before you make it generally available to users of the Snap Store. (`devmode` snaps may only be released to the hidden "edge" channel of the Snap Store where you and other developers can install them.)
+Once your snap is ready, you'll need to change the `confinement` to `strict` and test that the snap still works, before you can make it fully available to users of the Snap Store. (`devmode` snaps may only be released to the hidden "edge" channel of the Snap Store where you and other developers can install and test them.)

-#### Apps
+### Apps

-*Apps* are the commands and services that you want your users to run or use.
+Apps are the commands or background services that you want your users to run.

-For the purposes of KCalc, we only need to define one app, which we're naming `kcalc-example`.
-However, it's worth noting that a single snap can contain multiple apps.
+We only need to define one app for KCalc, which we're naming `kcalc-example`.

+However, it's worth noting that a single *snap* can contain multiple *apps*.
+To do so, you simply need to create multiple entries in the `apps` section, giving each app a different name.

+[note]
+*App* and *snap* names matter
-As `kcalc-example` is both the name of our *app* and the name of our *snap*, users can launch the app by simply running the command `kcalc-example`.
+You will *probably* want the name of your main *app* to match the name of your *snap*.
+If the two names match, then users can launch that app by running that name as a command.

+For example, as we've set both names to `kcalc-example`, users can launch KCalc by running `kcalc-example` as a command.

-If we used different names for the *app* and the *snap*, then the command would instead take the form `<app name>.<snap name>`.
-(For example, if we kept our snap's name as `kcalc-example`, but changed the app name to `calculator`, then the command to run our app would be `kcalc-example.calculator`.)
-The use of a prefix helps us to avoid conflicts with apps defined by other installed snaps.
-If you don't want your users to have to specify a prefix, you can apply for a command alias on the [Snapcraft forum](https://forum.snapcraft.io/t/455).
+If you give an *app* a name that's different to the name of your *snap* (which will be necessary if you have multiple *apps* in your *snap*) then the command to run it will take the form `<snap name>.<app name>`.
+For example, if we kept our the name of our *snap* as `kcalc-example`, but changed the *app* name to `calculator`, then the command to run the *app* would be `kcalc-example.calculator`.

+The use of the *snap* name as a prefix helps us to avoid conflicts with *apps* defined by other installed *snaps*.
+If you want to avoid the use of a prefix, then you can apply for a command alias on the [Snapcraft forum](https://forum.snapcraft.io/t/455).
 Any aliases approved by the Snap Store's review team will be set up automatically when a user installs your snap from the Snap Store.
+[/note]

 ```yaml
 apps: